Attendance Allowance Application Service (£350)

 - You have needed frequent help with personal care or supervision because of your disability for at least six months.

 N.B.
-If you are terminally ill, you can claim Attendance Allowance straight away.
+If you are terminally ill, you can claim an Attendance Allowance straight away.

 It isn’t just for people with a physical disability or illness.
 Mental health issues, cognitive impairments such as dementia, and sensory conditions such as sight or hearing loss are also included.